FREQUENTLY ASKED QUESTIONS (FAQ)

 3. What is the deposit amount required to book a Mount Kinabalu climb and the payment terms like?

-Reservation for Mount Kinabalu Climb package can only be held for 2-3 days (unless otherwise stated) from the date of issue of client invoice.
-Failure to comply to payment due dates may result in an automatic cancellation of your reservation and the release of your climb slots / accommodation / tours / all other bookings to others in the queue system without prior notice.
+Failure to comply with this may result in an automatic cancellation of your reservation and the release of your climb slots / accommodation / tours / all other bookings to others in the queue system without prior notice.

 All bookings are subject to availability at the time of booking.